-SDA The administrator credential may be issued to a candidate who:

-- 1. Meets general eligibility requirements for Seventh-day Adventist credentials. - 2.
-Qualifies for a standard or professional certificate. - 3.
+- SDA The administrator credential may be issued to a candidate who: - 1.
+Meets general eligibility requirements for Seventh-day Adventist credentials. - 2.
+Qualifies for a professional teaching certificate. - 3.
 Holds a master's (or higher) degree, including at least 27 quarter units selected from the areas of curriculum, school administration, supervision, school law, school finance, school plant planning, personnel administration, field experience, school public relations, and religious education. - 4.
-Meets the requirements for endorsement in at least one of the following areas: (a) principal has completed a minimum of 12 quarter units (8 semester hours) of advanced study in curriculum, supervision, and school administration; (b) supervisor has completed at least 22 quarter units (15 semester hours) of advanced study in curriculum, supervision, and school administration; (c) superintendent of schools qualifies for a principal's endorsement and has completed at least 36 quarter units (24 semester hours) of advanced coursework in educational administration, including administration of school systems, educational planning, evaluation, personnel administration, school law, school finances, and school plant planning; and has completed a minimum of three consecutive years of successful school administration, as evaluated by the employing organization.

-State The minimum requirements for the preliminary services credential with a specialization in administrative services include the following:

-- 1. Possession of a valid teaching credential or a services credential. - 2.
+Meets the requirements for endorsement in at least one of the following areas: - (a) principal a minimum of one graduate course each in curriculum, supervision, school law, school administration, and school finance. - (b) supervisor of instruction a minimum of two graduate courses in curriculum, two in supervision, and one in school administration. - c) superintendent of schools a minimum of 36 quarter (24 semester) hours of graduate courses, including at least one course each in school administration, personnel administration, curriculum supervision, school law, school finance, and school plant planning; and a minimum of three consecutive years of successful school administration and/or supervision of instruction.
+State The minimum requirements for the preliminary services credential with a specialization in administrative services include the following: - 1.
+Possession of a valid teaching credential or a services credential. - 2.
 A minimum of three years of successful full-time classroom teaching experience in the public schools or in private schools of equivalent status, or three years of experience in a services field.

 - 3. Completion of a course in special education (mainstreaming). - 4.
-A program of specialized and professional preparation in administrative services approved by the Commission, or a one-year internship in a Commission-approved program of supervised inservice training in administrative services.
+A program of specialized and professional preparation in administrative services approved by the Commission.